Knowing how to plan a blog post is important for your coaching business three reasons:

-Now when I talk about how to plan a blog post, I really mean any kind of long form content: blog post, podcast episode, video, interview, article…whatever it is you create as information content in your business.
+Now when I talk about how to plan a coaching blog post, I really mean any kind of long-form content: blog post, podcast episode, video, interview, article…whatever it is you create as information content in your business.
 They’re all types of content marketing, and they can all be planned out the same way using this process.

-How to Plan a Blog Post in 3 Easy Steps
+How to Plan a Coaching Blog Post in 3 Easy Steps

 Defining your concept is the most important step in this process, because without knowing what you’re writing about and why, your content could end up going in circles.
 And then it’ll confuse people who read it.